 Extinction statistics underestimate biodiversity loss, since 95% or more of a species might die off without showing up in the numbers.
 Anywhere you look, ecological communities have been decimated or worse, as thousands of studies and millions of eyewitness accounts reveal.
 Two shocking global overviews:

-The Living Plant Index measures a 58% decrease from 1970 to 2012 in populations of vertebrates—mammals, birds, reptiles, amphibians, and fish.
+- The 2018 Living Planet Index measures an average 60% decrease from 1970 to 2014 in populations of vertebrates—mammals, birds, reptiles, amphibians, and fish.
 Keep in mind that the 1970 biodiversity baseline was already tragically impoverished compared to a few hundred years ago.